NCAR/aircraft_ipm/README.md

 This code can be run four different ways: from nidas, or from the command line with a menu, specifying an address and command, or free running as would be called from nidas.

 ### From nidas
 To run from nidas, use the ipm.xml file in this directory as a template to add the iPM to the project xml files.
-Download and install this software to the DSM where the iPM is mounted, eg git clone this repo, "scons", and "scons install".
+Download and install this software to the DSM where the iPM is mounted, eg `git clone this_repo`, `scons`, and `scons install`.
 Then when dsm_server is started, it will launch this code, initialize the iPM and send commands as configured in the XML.

 ### From the command line
 To run from the command line, login to the DSM where the iPM is mounted, and enter one of the following command line patterns: